ABOUT MUSEUM PARTNERSHIP

 Housed in a specially designed pavilion at the front of the Fair, the Museum Partnership provides a prominent London platform and significant opportunity for patrons, collectors and general Fair visitors to engage with an exhibition of exceptional museum quality works – bringing some of our most important regional private collections into the public domain; whilst highlighting the gallery’s broader programme, driving new audiences and supporters.

-Last year London Art Fair welcomed Southampton City Art Gallery as our 2020 Museum Partner.
+In 2020 London Art Fair welcomed Southampton City Art Gallery to the Business Design Centre as our Museum Partner.

 Southampton City Art Gallery presented ‘Gallery 80: From Generous Beginnings to Lasting Legacies’.

 Following its 80th anniversary in 2019, the exhibition Gallery 80: From Generous Beginnings to Lasting Legacies’, highlighted Southampton City Art Gallery’s outstanding collection of modern British and contemporary art, which are considered to be amongst the finest in the UK outside of London; earning ‘Designated’ status from Arts Council England in 1998.

 Revealing the depth and variety of Southampton’s evolving collection of modern and contemporary painting and sculpture, the exhibition showcased a selection of around 25 works that are significant to the history of the Gallery; including pieces by Walter Sickert, L.S.
 Lowry, Stanley Spencer, Ben Nicholson, Helen Chadwick, Maggi Hambling, Christopher Le Brun and Bob and Roberta Smith.

 The selection highlighted the remarkable expansion of the collection over the last 80 years, which helped to transform Southampton into a leading cultural destination boasting one of the finest collections in the south of England.